-From 1997 to 2007, Wittemyer lived primarily in Samburu, where he launched a project to identify every elephant that came into the park for two years.
-With the Save the Elephants field team, he continues to follow the elephants to this day, identifying them by their ears.
+From 1997 to 2007, Wittemyer lived primarily in Samburu, where he launched a project to identify every elephant that came into the park.
+With the Save the Elephants field team, he continues to monitor these elephants to this day, following them and recording the ups and downs of their lives.
 The team keeps track of when the elephants give birth, if they die, and who they’re interacting with.
 They also monitor how they function socially, and look at what drives the relationships they make.
 (See related story about the identification process.)

 Douglas-Hamilton said his first impression of George, now chairman of the scientific board for Save the Elephants, was of a “very determined young man.”

 “George always had a love for field work but it soon became apparent that he wanted to make a serious academic career,” he said.
 “It has been fortunate for elephants that he has done so.”

 Douglas-Hamilton said the elephant studies and expertise that have emerged from Samburu thanks to Wittemyer are “second to none.”